 The Mandan were a great trading nation, and food was the primary commodity they exported.
 The Mandan traded their large corn surpluses for horses, guns, and other trade goods with other tribes.

 The Mandan Village Historic Site in north-central North Dakota is part of the famous Knife River Indian Villages National Historic Park.
-Open year-round, the historic site consists of a typical Mandan village and a museum.
+Open year-round, the historical landmark consists of a typical Mandan village and a museum.

 See Related: Best Travel Backpacks for Minimalist